 The hedonist view on dining out is about immersion in new experiments, from food and drinks to music and decor, to socializing with friends in a cozy environment.
 Yet, the pandemic pushed restaurants to pivot or lower the curtains; adapt to new, digital ways, and restructure teams to move forward.

 Today, we aim to count the ways in which the restaurant industry could reinvent itself once again as digitization opens up new opportunities for the HoReCa sector.
-Technology can solve challenges, but also come up with new business models.
+Technology can solve challenges, but also come up with new business models that will define the future of the restaurant industry.

 Post-pandemic, the market is facing the inflation conundrum, with prices of main food groups skyrocketing because of the war in Ukraine.
 This makes it quite a dare to rent, buy supplies, keep rockstars on the team, and retain customers that would rather enjoy the comfort of home delivery.
 What’s more, business owners are also encouraged to be more conscious of their environmental footprint by 2030.